Chad Valley Cloth Dolls 1897-1978 English

 By 1919 Chad offered jointed cloth dolls with stationary or sleep eyes.
 1920 to 1921 Chad had a line of cloth dolls that came with wrist watches.
 In the 1920s Chad employed several notable designers; Mabel Lucie Atwell, Hilda Cowham and Norah Wellings.
 In 1923 Chad registered cloth printed aerolite rag dolls.

 In 1938 Chad was granted the Royal Warrant of Appointment “Toy makers to her Majesty the Queen”.
 During this time Chad made cloth dolls of young Princess Elizabeth and her sister Margaret Rose.
-Most of Chad’s cloth doll were of girls, a few boys and babies dolls.
+Most of Chad’s cloth dolls were of girls, a few boys and babies dolls.

-Some Chad Valley cloth doll names are English Palace Guard, Golliwog, Jack-O-Jingles, Little Black Sambo, Nurse, Peggy, Peter Pan, Pierrot, Pixie, the Rajah, Red Cloud, Red Riding Hood, Road Scout Mascot, Soldier, Sonia, Snow White and Tango Tar Baby.
+More Chad Valley cloth doll names are English Palace Guard, Golliwog, Jack-O-Jingles, Little Black Sambo, Nurse, Peggy, Peter Pan, Pierrot, Pixie, the Rajah, Red Cloud, Red Riding Hood, Road Scout Mascot, Soldier, Sonia, Snow White and Tango Tar Baby.